Scar (The Lion King): The Lion King (2019)

-In the photorealistic remake, Scar is described by his voice actor Chiwetel Ejiofor as more "psychologically possessed" and "brutalized" than in the original film.
+In The Lion King (2019), Scar is described by his voice actor Chiwetel Ejiofor as more "psychologically possessed" and "brutalized" than in the original film.
 Ejiofor also said that "[Scar and Mufasa's] relationship is completely destroyed and brutalized by Scar's way of thinking.
 He's possessed with this disease of his own ego and his own want."
 Among the changes, Scar is stated to have challenged Mufasa in the past and lost (it is implied he got his scar in the fight), and that both brothers courted Sarabi, who chose Mufasa.
-He is also not allied with the hyenas from the very beginning and has to earn their trust.
-During his reign, Scar takes a more active role in hunting alongside the pack of hyenas, and is also seen trying to force Sarabi, whom he still lusts for, to become his mate and queen.
-He restricts every conversation about his deceased brother rather than banning his name.
-His scar appears black instead of pink as in the original film and his general appearance is strikingly similar to that of an Asiatic lion, having a noticeably thinner mane and lighter physique.
+In the 2019 film, Scar also has to earn the trust of the hyenas, whereas in the 1994 film, the hyenas were allied with Scar from the beginning.
+During his reign, Scar takes a more active role in hunting alongside the pack of hyenas, and is also seen trying to force Sarabi to become his mate and queen.
+He also restricts conversations about Mufasa, rather than banning his name entirely, as he did in the original film.
+Additionally, His scar also appears black instead of pink, and his general appearance is similar to that of an Asiatic lion, having a noticeably thinner mane and lighter physique.

 Mufasa: The Lion King (2024)

 In the prequel film, Scar is depicted in his youth under the name Taka, voiced by Kelvin Harrison Jr., with Theo Somolu voicing the cub version of the character.

 The film reveals that Scar, formerly known as Taka, is not Mufasa's biological brother, but a royal cub born to King Obasi and Queen Eshe.
-His family adopts Mufasa after the latter is separated from his parents during a catastrophic flood.
-Although Obasi reluctantly accepts the outsider cub, he disdains Mufasa as a "stray", while Taka and Mufasa nonetheless grow up together, developing a close brotherly bond.
+Taka's family adopts Mufasa after the latter is separated from his parents during a flood.
+Although Obasi reluctantly accepts the outsider cub, he disdains Mufasa as a "stray."
+Taka and Mufasa nonetheless grow up together, developing a close brotherly bond.

-Years later, tragedy strikes when a pride of white lions, known as the Outsiders, ambush the royal family.
+Years later, a pride of white lions known as the Outsiders ambush the royal family.
 Queen Eshe is attacked, and Mufasa rushes to defend her, killing the son of Kiros, the Outsiders' leader.
 Instead of praising his courage, King Obasi harshly scolds Taka, ordering him to conceal his involvement in the conflict to preserve his reputation and political standing.

 When word spreads that the Outsiders are preparing to retaliate, Obasi instructs his sons to flee and establish a new home for the royal bloodline.
 The brothers set out to find a legendary land called Milele, which Mufasa remembers from stories his parents told him before their separation.
 Along the way, they meet Sarabi, a wandering lioness.
-Taka quickly becomes enamored with her and enlists Mufasa’s help in winning her affection.
+Taka quickly becomes enamored with her and enlists Mufasa's help in winning her affection.
 In an effort to support his brother, Mufasa allows Taka to take credit for saving Sarabi from an elephant stampede.
-Despite Taka's attempts, Sarabi gradually grows closer to Mufasa, recognizing his quiet heroism and selflessness.
+Despite Taka's attempts to woo her, Sarabi gradually grows closer to Mufasa, recognizing his quiet heroism and selflessness.